 Why you'll love this recipe

-- They're soft and fluffy, and so tasty right out of the oven!
+- Sourdough Discard Breadsticks are soft and fluffy, and so tasty right out of the oven!
+They're perfect to serve with this Chicken Bolognese, or this Dairy-Free Butternut Squash Mac & Cheese.

 - These breadsticks are brushed with a garlic, butter, and herb mix that makes them delicious!